gtoal/pitrex/xc/pitrex_README.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to aid displaying the output of X-based programs on the Vectrex, icluding those running on another computer to improve performance, XFree86 has been modified to work with the PiTrex software for display of vector graphics and to accept controller inputs.
+In order to aid displaying the output of X-based programs on the Vectrex, including those running on another computer to improve performance, XFree86 has been modified to work with the PiTrex software for display of vector graphics and to accept controller inputs.